don’t feel like reading all this? here are my top recommendations

 - sleeping sickness from tsetse flies

 If you’re already convinced you need to take some kind of bug net on your travels, see my recommendations in the comparison chart below for the best mosquito nets for travel.
-But if you still need convincing, see the more detailed explanations after the comparison chart.
+But if you still need a little more convincing, see the more detailed explanations at the bottom of the comparison chart.

-Bug netting of any kind will help keep you safe by keeping out the mosquitoes that can kill you.
-It is a mesh material made of tiny holes through which mosquitoes can’t pass, insect netting keeps you separate from potential stings.
+Bug netting of any kind will help keep you safe by keeping out the mosquitoes that carry malaria (which can kill you).
+A mosquito net is a mesh material made of tiny holes through which mosquitoes can’t pass; insect netting keeps you separate from potential bites.

 A mosquito net also keeps other critters out, like creepy crawlies or falling geckoes.
 I wouldn’t dream of traveling without one when heading to warm, humid places.

 It’s especially important if you’re traveling on a budget or off the beaten track.
-Air conditioning helps keep mosquitoes at bay but if you’re staying in huts or out of doors or with open windows – there’s nothing to protect you.
+Air conditioning helps keep mosquitoes at bay but if you’re staying in huts or outdoors or with open windows – there’s nothing to protect you.

 There are many kinds of nets – a bug net for bed use, a portable mosquito net or a mosquito net tent.

-There are several types of insect net and we’ll look at each in turn.
+There are several types of insect nets and we’ll look at each in turn.
 The one you use will depend on how you travel.

 Let’s start with the standard travel mosquito net – without a frame.
-It is usually a hanging mosquito net, which is often included with your room in places where mosquitoes are prevalent.
+A travel mosquito net for a hotel bed is usually a hanging mosquito net, which is often included with your room in places where mosquitoes are prevalent.

-Typically, these insect nets are squares or rectangles of insect netting with a ring (or two) that are attached to a wall or ceiling.
-The net should be large enough to tuck under the mattress without touching you.
+Typically, this mosquito sleeping net is a square or rectangular type of insect netting with a ring (or two) that is attached to a wall or ceiling.
+The travel mosquito net for the bed should be large enough to tuck under the mattress without touching you.
 If it touches your skin, the mosquito can simply land on it and bite you right through it.
-And it will!
+And trust me, they will!

 This plain foldable and portable mosquito net is an inexpensive product that will do what is required of it: keep mosquitoes out.

-It is also a great backup DIY mosquito net for bed use, small and light enough to carry with you and it takes up little room.
-You might consider bringing one along in case your room doesn’t have one or worse, there is one but it has holes in it.
+It is also the best mosquito net for a bed and a great backup DIY mosquito net; small and light enough to carry with you, and it takes up little room.
+You might consider bringing one along in case your room doesn’t have one, or worse, there is one, but it has holes in it.

 You can easily wash it and hang it out to dry.

-As long as you’re not terrified of anything crawling into your bed – something could get in if you’ve been a bit careless when tucking yourself in – then anything made with extra-fine mosquito net material should more than keep you safe from mosquitoes and their diseases.
+As long as you’re not terrified of anything crawling into your bed – something could get in if you’ve been a bit careless when tucking yourself in – then anything made with extra-fine mosquito net material should more than keep you safe from mosquitoes the diseases that they carry.

 Mosquito net pros